rovaughn/platform-docs/platform/manual/cluster/multiple-clusters.rst

 .. note::

-   The ``-c`` flag tells to create an alias for the cluster.
+   The ``-c`` flag is to create an alias for the cluster.
 We can then use this alias in various other commands including git push.

 Let's add the newly created two clusters to our projects.